ThomasBronsveld/blockchain-architecture/README.md

 To add to this, another organization is added, which is the tax authorities.
 They also get a small amount of money of every streaming, depending on how much money an artist gets.

-- which events are generated?
+The following events are generated:
 * Add/remove/update artist
 * Add/remove song
 * Add streaming service